MoeInL/Profile/README.md

 # 💫 About Me:
-Computer Science Senior at Notre Dame University - Louaize<br>- Along the road of getting my degree, I am learning new skills outside of my university curriculum that will help me graduate with enough knowledge to be an efficient programmer in the fields I am most interested in.<br>- My goal before graduating is to acquire knowledge and skills in developing web and mobile applications, as well as getting started with machine learning.<br>- I find the most passion in frontend development, but do love the problem solving in backend development.
+Computer Science Senior at Notre Dame University - Louaize<br>- Along the road of getting my degree, I am learning new skills outside of my university curriculum that will help me graduate with enough knowledge to be an efficient programmer in the fields I am most interested in.<br>- My goal before graduating is to acquire knowledge and skills in developing web and mobile applications using different libraries and frameworks, as well as getting into the field of machine learning.<br>- I find the most passion in frontend development, but do love the problem solving in backend development.

 ## 🌐 Socials: